inesp/inesp.github.io/_posts/2019-10-31-readale-python.md

 It is always safer to safelist possible parameters as opposed to blocklisting them.
 And it is always safer to spell out each parameter we support.
 This gives us also the chance to raise an error early if an unexpected parameter is encountered.
 Someone might have just misspelled the word `cheze`, but an error with a message `create_cheeze() got an unexpected keyword argument 'cheze'` is much more informative than receiving a database error.

-There will of course be times, when it makes sense to use `**kwargs` or `*args`, but this is mostly useful for passing parameters between 2 well defined functions/classes.
+There will, of course, be times, when it makes sense to use `**kwargs` or `*args`, but this is mostly useful for passing parameters between 2 well-defined functions/classes.

 We should always look at our code from the view-point of other developers.
 How will they call it?
 How will they figure out what they can call it with?
 And we must always limit what our function can do!
 Trust no one, as they say.
 Even if you think your function cannot get un-sanitized user input, you can never be sure that everybody else properly sanitizes user input before sending it to you.